TMacquart/OptiBLESS/README.md

 * Tow-steering methodologies are not currently considered.
 I may, however, be possible to exploit the current code in order to create an option for fibre path design.
 * A single material type is used.
 All plies are made of the materials.
 This limitation could be easily removed in future release.
 * The addition of detailed manufacturability constraints could further help bridging the gap between optimised and manufacturable designs.
+* Despite the consice coding methodology provided by the guide based approach, current exploration of the design space for highly constrained stacking sequence optimisation remains difficult.
+New explicit constraint handling could help solve this problem.